Characters of the Uncharted series: Zoran Lazarević

 Zoran Lazarević is the main antagonist of Uncharted 2: Among Thieves.
 He is voiced by Graham McTavish.

-The majority of the world believes he is dead after a bombing, but he survives with half of his face scarred.
+He is a ruthless Serbian war criminal who is believed to have died after a bombing raid by NATO aircraft, but he had survived with half of his face scarred.
+He uses a double-barreled shotgun as his main weapon.
+Lazarević leads a militia of mercenaries who act as his henchmen, he is also the employer of British treasure hunter Harry Flynn.

 Lazarević pays Flynn to betray Drake, tricking him into giving Flynn information on the location of Marco Polo's lost fleet and causing Drake's arrest.
 In reality, Lazarević wants to possess the mythical Cintamani Stone, which the fleet was supposedly transporting.
-He discovers that the fleet never had the stone, and dispatches a group of mercenaries to Nepal for clues to the location of the legendary city of Shambhala.
-He incites a civil war in the region to aid in his search and distract from any possible discovery.
+After discovering that the fleet never had the stone, he dispatches a group of mercenaries to Nepal for clues to the location of the legendary city of Shambhala.
+He incites a civil war in the region to aid in his search and distract from any possible discoveries.
 In Nepal, Lazarević personally executes Fisher's cameraman Jeff, and follows Drake after he discovers the location of Shambhala's entrance.
 Lazarević invades the small Tibetan village harboring Drake and Fisher, seeking the key to reveal Shambhala.
-He kidnaps Schäfer and forces him to reveal the general area of the entrance.
+He kidnaps village resident Karl Schäfer and forces him to reveal the general area of the entrance.
 When Drake and Fisher follow, Lazarević apprehends them and forces Drake to reveal the entrance to Shambhala.
 There, he drinks the sap of the Tree of Life.
 He battles Drake with his newfound powers, but is defeated by Drake and beaten by the guardians of Shambhala, supposedly being killed when the temple falls apart.

-He appears later along with Harry Flynn and Eddy Raja in the online co-op story in Uncharted 3.
-Lazarević uses a double-barreled shotgun as his main weapon.
+Lazarević appears later along with Harry Flynn and Eddy Raja in the online co-op story in Uncharted 3.
 Lazarević was originally meant to be portrayed by Jonathan Banks, but the role ultimately went to McTavish.